 Who can deny that a kettlebell is a great piece of workout equipment?
 Use it for overhead lunges, swings, kettlebell power snatches, shoulder presses, and many more exercises you’d see in a typical WOD.

 Another compact tool with lots of potential.

 Alternative: A milk jug filled with sand.
-While this is pretty much a free DIY kettlebell, it has its limitations.
+While this is pretty much a DIY kettlebell, it has its limitations.
 Apart from regular kettlebell swings, movements are difficult to perform thanks to the weird-shaped handle.
 But at a pinch, it’s a viable alternative to expensive equipment.

 Barbell and bumper plates